yorevs/homesetup/docs/USER_HANDBOOK.md

 [bash_envs.bash](../dotfiles/bash/bash_env.bash).
 You can add or override the default definitions by adding them to an **~/.env** file.

-    - HHS_HOME : This is where HomeSetup was installed.
+    - HHS_HOME : HomeSetup installation directory.
     - HHS_DIR : This is where HomeSetup stores it's configuration files.
     - HHS_VERSION : Currently installed HomeSetup version.
     - HHS_MOTD : Message of the day, to be displayed when HomeSetup is loaded.